Help

 Details

 Maintaining airfield electrical systems safely can be challenging for airport staff if they haven’t been properly trained.
-TRB will host a webinar on Thursday, April 9, 2026 from 2:00 PM to 3:30 PM Eastern that will provide guidance and best practices from ACRP WebResource 20: Safe Maintenance of Airfield Electrical Systems for Small Airports, with a focus on practical, accessible approaches for small-hub, non-hub, reliever, and general aviation airports.
-Presenters will introduce key management considerations; highlight useful tools and resources; describe methods for recognizing hazards and mitigating risks; and share curriculum outlines and job aids to support safe and effective system maintenance.
+TRB hosted a webinar on Thursday, April 9, 2026 from 2:00 PM to 3:30 PM Eastern that provided guidance and best practices from ACRP WebResource 20: Safe Maintenance of Airfield Electrical Systems for Small Airports, with a focus on practical, accessible approaches for small-hub, non-hub, reliever, and general aviation airports.
+Presenters introduced key management considerations; highlighted useful tools and resources; described methods for recognizing hazards and mitigating risks; and shared curriculum outlines and job aids to support safe and effective system maintenance.

-This webinar is sponsored by TRB’s Airport Cooperative Research Program.
+This webinar was sponsored by TRB’s Airport Cooperative Research Program.

 Webinar agenda and presenters